-Dogs that are travel-friendly will likely to cause less trouble on the trip.
-They are usually more comfortable and patient, and require the least amount of care while traveling, and airlines are likely to be more accepting of them.
+Dogs that are “travel-friendly” will likely to cause less trouble on the trip.
+They will be more comfortable and patient, require less amount of care while traveling, and airlines are likely to be more accepting of them.

-But traveling with dogs isn't always easy, even if your pooch likes to ride in a car or doesn't mind a plane flight.
+Traveling with dogs isn't always easy, even if your pet likes to ride in a car or doesn't mind a plane flight.
 You need to be prepared for the trip.
-Spending some time thinking about your trip and the supplies you'll need for your pet is very important.
+Think about the trip, make the necessary arrangements and the supplies you'll need.

-Don't forget to make sure that your pet is physically ready to make the trip.
+Then, make sure that your pet is healthy and physically ready to make the trip.

 Again, this will depend on the length of time you're gone and where you are going.
-It's best to check with your veterinarian to make sure that your dog is healthy enough for a lengthy flight or a long car trip.
-Depending on where you're going, you may need to get your pooch updated on vaccines before leaving home.
+Check with your veterinarian to make sure that your dog is healthy enough for a lengthy flight or a long car trip.
+Depending on where you're going, you may need to get your pet updated on vaccines before leaving home.

 25 Most Travel Friendly Dog Breeds

 These little dogs can be easily “packaged” for travel.
 Most pets in this category will be able to travel “in-cabin” on most, if not all, airlines.
-All airlines have different rules, so make sure you check with them before planning your trip with one of these travel friendly dog breeds.
+All airlines have different rules, so make sure you check with them before planning your trip.

 Toy Poodles also shed very little, which will be a blessing to any allergy sufferers you travel with.
 Although, if the hair is not kept short, your fur ball will require extensive grooming.
 Like most other toy dog breeds, it's easy to take them with you anywhere.